appencoder3264/angular-quiz/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Stage
-spring boot api on http://localhost:8080 ng serve --configuration=stage
+spring boot api on `http://localhost:8080` ng serve --configuration=stage

 ## Prod
 ng build --prod

+# Demo
+`ng build --prod ----output-path docs --base-href "/angular-quiz/"`

 ## Code scaffolding